orionLP/pwn/THM/RootMe/writeup.md

 ```

+(since this calls fork and exec, the suid bit is not dropped (which happened for me with os.system)), and since the python binary is owned by root, the root flag is printed.

-Actually, this room made me decide on working in a simple php shell that worked in the browser, since i still was unable to get the reverse shell working.
-Also, i started getting a bash script working to do discovery on the system.
+Actually, this room made me decide on working in a simple php shell that worked in the browser, since i still was unable to get the reverse shell working (the shell not being able to reach me back).
+I will try to get the reverse shell working in the next room, but as a last resort, i will use the php shell again.
+You can find it in /Tools/soften/self_made/shell.php